js-victr/task-tracker-git/README.md

 # Task Tracker

-This is a tutorial project to practice
+this is a tutorial project to practice Git